Peter Holmes (businessman): Retirement

 When Holmes retired in 1993, instead of continuing as a non-executive director in the boards of large corporations, he became president of the Hakluyt Foundation, a new office in charge of providing intelligence for big companies.
 He thus went back to some adventure, but missed being killed in a light plane crash in Zambia.

 Personal life

-After graduating in 1955, Holmes spent two years with his wife Judy, also a mountaineer, on an expedition to the Himalayas.
+After graduating in 1955, Holmes made the second ascent, with Trevor Braham, of 6303 m Chau Chau Kang Nilda, from the barren plateau of Spiti.
+There were other mountaineering achievements during the two year visit to the Himalayas with his wife Judy, who was also a mountaineer.

 They had three daughters and remained married until 1999.
 He entered into a second marriage with Mary Snead, an old American friend.
 He died of leukemia in March 2002 at the age of 69.

 Writing

 Holmes wrote under the name Peter Fenwick, a truncation of his full name.
 His publications included Mountains and a monastery (1958), Nigeria, giant of Africa (1985), Turkey, a timeless bridge (1988), Türkye (1988).